google-deepmind/mujoco/doc/XMLreference.rst

 **option** (*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This element is is one-to-one correspondence with the low level structure mjOption contained in the field mjModel.opt of
+This element is in one-to-one correspondence with the low level structure mjOption contained in the field mjModel.opt of
 mjModel.
 These are simulation options and do not affect the compilation process in any way; they are simply copied into
 the low level model.
 Even though mjOption can be modified by the user at runtime, it is nevertheless a good idea to
 adjust it properly through the XML.